United States abortion protests (2022–present): 2024

 In February, Allie Phillips announced that she was running for a Tennessee House seat in District 75 following being forced to leave the state to get an abortion in New York for a non-viable pregnancy.

 In Little Rock, Arkansas on March 10, several hundred abortion rights protesters rallied at the state capitol building in support of the petition for an Arkansas abortion amendment to end the abortion ban in the state.

 In Orlando, Florida on April 13, over 1,000 abortion rights protesters rallied and marched to kick off the campaign in support of 2024 Florida Amendment 4.

 In Bentonville, Arkansas on May 11, abortion rights protesters and anti-abortion protesters staged dueling protests at the Bentonville Square.

 In June, Texas radio host Ryan Hamilton spoke out against Texas' abortion ban after his wife nearly bled to death when a Texas hospital refused to treat her miscarriage.

 In Atlanta, Georgia on September 21 and September 28, rallies and vigils for Amber Thurman and Candi Miller were held outside of the Georgia Supreme Court and the Georgia Capitol Building, to demand the repeal of Georgia's 6-week abortion ban and the legalization of abortion nationwide.

 2025

 In Austin, Texas on August 22, over 100 protesters rallied at the Capitol Building to protest Texas Senate Bill 8, an anti-transgender bill restricting bathroom use in government buildings; and Texas House Bill 7, which places even further restrictions on mifepristone.

-In Columbia, South Carolina on October 1, protesters rallied and spoke out against Bill S.323, which would ban abortion in the state with almost no exceptions, ban some forms of birth control such as IUD's and emergency contraception, ban IVF and seek homicide charges and the death penalty for anyone who obtained an abortion.
+In Columbia, South Carolina on October 1, protesters rallied and spoke out against Bill S.323, which would have banned abortion in the state with almost no exceptions, banned some forms of birth control such as IUD's and emergency contraception, banned IVF and sought homicide charges and the death penalty for anyone who obtained an abortion.
+The bill failed to advance out of subcommittee, following statewide and nationwide backlash.